Student Organizations at HLS

 The Harvard Environmental Law Society (HELS) is a non-partisan, not-for-profit organization directed and staffed by students at Harvard Law School.
 HELS was founded in 1970 by three Harvard Law students who perceived a pressing need for the Law School, and the law in general, to respond more effectively to the nation’s environmental problems.

-The Equal Democracy Project aims to dismantle the political barriers that contribute to our current, unequal democracy in the United States.
+The Equal Democracy Project aims to dismantle the political barriers to our currently unequal democracy in the United States.
 We seek to end gerrymandering and voter suppression, challenge the outsized influence of money in politics, and reform the electoral process to more accurately represent the people.
-Equal Democracy achieves this through on-campus advocacy and community outreach, disseminating policy guidance to stakeholders, and partnering with pro-democracy organizations on research projects.
+Equal Democracy achieves this by organizing events on campus, holding voter engagement drives, partnering with external organizations on democracy-related research projects, and engaging in digital advocacy.

 Being the only Harvard Law student association predominantly focused on European (Union) law, Harvard European Law Association (HELA) hosts a wide range of activities.
 From lunch talks with Judges of the Court of Justice and the European Court of Human Rights, to events and conversations with European and international professors, law firm partners, and other experts, HELA aspires to unite Harvard with the spirit of Europe.
 Our activities include an annual spring symposium, traditionally hosting renowned practitioners, judges, academics, policymakers, and lobbyists in European law from across the globe.

 Federalist Society for Law and Public Policy (1063)

 The Harvard Federalist Society is a group of conservative, libertarian, and moderate law students.
 Our chief goal is to foster balanced and open debate about the fundamental principles of individual freedom, limited government, and judicial restraint.
 Membership is open to all: our members hold diverse and often conflicting views on a broad range of issues.

 FiLM Society (1062)